 BT has released research on trends in the projects entered over the past six years (2007-2012 exhibitions) to understand patterns in students’ thinking, how they make decisions and from where they draw their inspiration and subject matter.

 The extensive research into over 3,000 qualified projects revealed that participating students have dramatically evolved their ideas to reflect the constantly shifting economic, environmental and social landscapes across the island of Ireland over this period.
 Increasingly students understand the value of creating and owning entrepreneurial ideas.
 In the 2012 exhibition, 15% of qualified projects (more than one in every seven entered) demonstrated entrepreneurial flair coupled with honed business acumen – however, this figure rose to 30% of projects from Northern Ireland.
 This is is stark contrast to six years ago when just 2% of projects could be considered commercially-viable.

-Renewable Energy: There has been a five-fold increase in the number of projects investigating possible alternative and renewable energy sources.
+: There has been a five-fold increase in the number of projects investigating possible alternative and renewable energy sources.
+Social Media

-Social Media: Students in 2012’s exhibition were concerned with the dangers of social media and how to protect themselves online.
+: Students in 2012’s exhibition were concerned with the dangers of social media and how to protect themselves online.
 This represents a significant change in attitude from 2007, when many such entries focused on the benefits and attributes of social media.
+Environmental Conservation

-Mental Health: The number of projects relating to mental health issues has dramatically increased.
+: The number of projects relating to mental health issues has dramatically increased.
 In 2007, just two projects referenced the topic, compared with over 20 in the 2012 exhibition.
+Geographical Trends

 In 2007, Co.
 Antrim did not submit any entries to the exhibition versus 17 in 2012

 Co.
 Down has increased its volume of entries from six (2007) to 26 (2012)